tsnellgrove/dark_castle3/doc/to_do.md

 		- use 'reach in' for 'hol'
 		- need to enter() 'nook' to get contents

-- TBD: figure out 'behind' prep for case of control panel in alove behind goblin
+- TBD: figure out 'behind' prep for case of control panel in alcove behind goblin

 - non-humanoid monster could be a special weapon description case (fun new puzzle idea)???
 - DONE: Consider having size values for items and capaicty limits on containers & backpack (should the crystal box really hold an axe?)